Co-author: Till Westmann, Senior Director, Engineering

 - There is an aggregate function but no group by clause.
 Typically aggregate functions require a group by clause but since we are using the OVER clause, SUM is considered a window function.

 - The OVER clause retrieves a specific set of rows, relative to the current row, and perform an operation over a specific field.

 - ORDER BY defines the logical order in which the window function is evaluated.

 Note: Couchbase supports window functions for both the Query and Analytics services and the same query can be run in both the query and the analytics workbenches.
 To run on the query service, the following indexes need to be created

 CREATE INDEX invoices_id ON invoices(InvoiceID);

 The purpose of this blog post was to introduce window functions in Couchbase Analytics.
 Window functions are NOT new to SQL, they are a part of the SQL standard and are available in all major relational databases and Big Data tools like Hive and Spark.
 With the 6.5 release, Couchbase is bringing these to document databases.
-If you’d like to experience this first hand – please download the beta bits and engage with us on forums.
+If you’d like to experience this first hand – please download the bits and engage with us on forums.